rpaudel42/rpaudel42.github.io/pages/Covid-19/Covid-19.md

 The following are the lists some ideas for extending the tutorial that you may wish to explore.

-1. Tune Data Agumentation.
-Explore other data agumentation methods impact model performance to make training set more robust.
+1. **Tune Data Agumentation**: Explore other data agumentation methods impact model performance to make training set more robust.
-2. Tune the Learning Rate.
-Explore how different learning rates impact the model performance as compared to the baseline model, such as 0.001 and 0.0001.
+2. **Tune the Learning Rate**: Explore how different learning rates impact the model performance as compared to the baseline model, such as 0.001 and 0.0001.
-3. Tune Model Depth.
-Explore how adding more layers to the model impact the model performance as compared to the baseline model, such as another block of convolutional and pooling layers or another dense layer in the classifier part of the model.
+3. **Tune Model Depth**: Explore how adding more layers to the model impact the model performance as compared to the baseline model, such as another block of convolutional and pooling layers or another dense layer in the classifier part of the model.